Affordability Crisis

 In 2026, premium increases for small businesses in Maine are expected to average 17.5 percent.
 That’s money that could be used to increase worker wages or hire more employees, but instead is being siphoned away to pay for health insurance that costs more and more, while often offering less generous coverage.

-45 percent of Maine households have taken on medical debt within the past two years, with two out of three of those households covered by insurance when they took on that debt.
+• 41 percent of Maine households have taken on medical debt within the past two years, with 77 percent of those households covered by insurance when they took on that debt.
 Hospital-owned facilities are, by far, the most common source of medical debt, with 80 percent of households with medical debt saying that a hospital-based service contributed to that debt.

 “Healthcare expenses are an underlying driver of inflation because if healthcare costs go up, I have to increase my prices.
 I would assume it’s the same for most businesses.
 We need full-time people working every day, if the costs of having those people goes up, so do my prices.” -Maine Business Owner